-Primary classes have a maximum of 22 students; in exceptional circumstances classes may exceed this number.
-In order to ensure an optimal learning environment for our students, the profile of class groups at the AICS is guided around the principles of mixed ability levels, social/emotional and learning diversity requirements, English language ability level and gender balance.
-In order to establish and/ or maintain an optimal learning environment, these principles will be reviewed at the end of each academic year and our Teaching and Leadership Team will decide whether or not a class group will remain the same or be 'mixed'.
+Primary classes have a maximum of 22 students; in exceptional circumstances (issues pertaining to relocation and wellbeing).
+In order to ensure an optimal learning environment for our students, the profile of class groups at the AICS is guided around the principles of mixed attainment levels: social/emotional and educational requirements; English language level; behavioural needs; social groups and friendships; and gender balance.
+In order to establish and/or maintain an optimal learning environment, these principles will be reviewed at the end of each academic year and our Teaching and Leadership Team will decide whether or not a class group will remain the same or be 'mixed'.
 Mixing of class groups follows a very careful and sensitive procedure as follows: